News

 Check out our FaceBook site for pictures, and event news.

-During the 2025 season which begins April 5, we will be open at Powerland Heritage Park on Saturdays, and on the big event days at Powerland.
+Visiting us: During the 2026 season which begins April 4, we will be open at Powerland Heritage Park on Saturdays, and on the big event days at Powerland.
 Email us for tours on other days.
 BHS6.OR@gmail.com

 We’d love your help!
 Come learn about our local history and help relay it in person to kids and families that visit during our events, and Powerland-wide events.
-We can train you to be a docent, or help with a kid activity, or do behind-the-scenes work at our museum, whatever your comfort level.
+We can train you to help with a kid activity, or do behind-the-scenes work at our museum, or be a docent, whatever your comfort level.
 Many of us found that once we knew about our interesting local history, we were eager to share it!
 Email us: BHS6.OR@gmail.com.

 Our Annual Used Book Sale will begin as soon as we are sure the rains (more or less) halt for the summer.
 Once again a tentful of used books at bargain prices of 50 cents or 25 cents will be offered all during the summer.